The North Sister

 Not bad for an adventure that started and ended in my kitchen.
 Krz and I set out late in the night on our bicycles and headed up the 40 miles to the Long's Peak trailhead.
 We then boogied up to the base of the Diamond and simul-climbed The Casual Route in 3 cool pitches.
 Spoiler: it didn't feel so casual after ~6 hours of night movement but was all kinds of fun.
 The bike ride back from Long's Peak trailhead back home is an absolute joy - nothing but free-wheeling all the way to Lyons.
 Krz tried to teach me the art of drafting.
 I don't think I mastered it - learning is hard after 90 miles of multi-sport motion - you can't win 'em all!

-A Collection of Alpine Adventures
+A Collection of Alpine Climbing Adventures

 Kasparov Traverse (Shoshoni to Apache to Navajo)